MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-resource-pool-design.md

 * The *default observer* is enabled by default.
 * There is high availability for the pool, because there are six voting members - five management servers and the *default observer*.
 * By default you can only have two management servers unavailable to maintain quorum.
 If three management servers are unavailable, this is exactly 50% of voting members, and the resource pool no longer functions to manage the monitoring workloads.
-* The *default observer* does not increase the number of management servers that can be down, therefore it does not increase pool availability.
+* The *default observer* doesn't increase the number of management servers that can be down, therefore it doesn't increase pool availability.
 * You can consider removing the *default observer* in this scenario.

 Once you reach three or more management servers in a resource pool, where you have an odd number of members in the pool, you can consider removing the *default observer* as a member.
-If you reach five management servers, there is the potential for the Operational database to experience significant load which might generate enough latency to affect  resource pool calculations.
+If you reach five management servers, there is the potential for the Operational database to experience significant load, which might generate enough latency to affect  resource pool calculations.

 With the way the *default observer* plays a role, each management server in the pool queries its own local SDK service, which allows it to query a table in the Operational database for the *default observer*.
 If the SDK service or database is under a load, you will experience latency that would otherwise not exist.